quba546/remix/README.md

 ## Laravel based website project

-Independently, hobbyist created project for local amateur football team.
+My first independently, hobbyist created project for local amateur football team.
 The website includes an admin panel to manage the content of the site.
 From the admin panel you can

 - add players and edit their season statistics.
 - import the league table.